Contents

 Most farmers don't experience high enough populations of wireworm to see significant damage to the crop, but things can get out of control without your realizing it.
 Basic practices to prevent wireworm build-up in the soil:

-- Cover Crops: Brown mustard produces a bio-fumigant in its roots that deters wireworms and perhaps even kills them.
+Cover Crops: Brown mustard produces a bio-fumigant in its roots that deters wireworms and perhaps even kills them.
 Including brown mustard in your regular crop rotation is a good practice.
 Buckwheat also seems to drive populations of wireworm down in the soil.
-Click here to learn how to incorporate these rotation crops into your field.

 The PEI Potato website contains frequent updates about and summaries of cutting edge research into wireworm management strategies.